katemesh/katemesh.github.io/about.md

  Currently I am a postdoctoral researcher at the University of Haifa, researching gesture and signed language as a member of Wendy Sandler's [Grammar of the Body](http://gramby.haifa.ac.il) research group.
-I lead a project comparing the communicative strategies of Hebrew speakers and Israeli Sign Language (ISL) users.
-The project investigates how speakers and signers use gaze and manual pointing with two functions: (i) to direct attention to items in the real space around them (locating), and (ii) to maintain focus on characters who are introduced and described in complex narratives (reference tracking).
+I lead a project comparing how Hebrew speakers and Israeli Sign Language (ISL) users employ gaze and manual pointing with two functions: (i) to direct attention to items in the real space around them (locating), and (ii) to maintain focus on characters who are introduced and described in complex narratives (reference tracking).
   Early findings from the project reveal that speakers and signers alike use gaze direction to distinguish